April 8, 2021

 First, the life we live in the flesh, we live by faith.
 Faith is the instrument through which we delight in God in this life.
 Just as taste buds are required to enjoy food, so too faith is required to enjoy God.
 If you have found our triune God to be boring, unsatisfying, and a weak offering compared to the world’s delights, it is because you are coming to him on the basis of sight, not faith.

-But if, by the agency of the Holy Spirit, you walk by faith in the Son of God who loved you and gave himself for you, you will find that our God has no comparison, that he alone has the words of life.
+But if, by the agency of the Holy Spirit, you live by faith in the Son of God who loved you and gave himself for you, you will find that our God has no comparison, that he alone has the words of life.
 Every promise you’ll find in Scripture of life, delight, joy, and pleasure in the Lord are all eschatological realities that Christ himself has already entered into in his resurrection and ascension and freely gives to you through Spirit-wrought union with him.
 We must lay hold of these realities by faith, as they are not fully consummated realities yet.

 Think of it this way.
 Jesus has already entered into heaven.
 Right now, he sits at the right hand of Father with every spiritual blessing.
 He is living in the fullness of resurrection life.
 If you are united to Christ by faith, Paul is so bold as to tell you that you are presently seated with him in the heavenly places (Ephesians 2:6).
 The Father has blessed you with every spiritual blessing in the heavenly places through Christ (Ephesians 1:3).
 You not only died with Christ to sin, but you have also been raised with him as well!
 This present resurrection is only a spiritual resurrection, which is why we must walk by faith in “the assurance of things hoped for, the conviction of things not seen” (Hebrews 11:1).

 Second, I want to challenge you to meditate on Paul’s words in 1 Corinthians 2:9: “What no eye has seen, nor ear heard, nor the heart of man imagined, what God has prepared for those who love him.”
+We live by faith as we consider our future.

 Whatever you imagine heaven to be, it’s far better!
 Your mind has no capacity to even begin to comprehend what God has in store for you.
 While that should keep us humble about speculating what heaven will be like, it shouldn’t stop us from getting excited.
 To whet your appetite, let’s return to Niagara Falls.